alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Special keys
 * Led is mapped to Enter (needed sometimes with left hand).
 * Menu is mapped to launch my windows selector (launch rofi under linux with only my windows, switcheroo on windows).
-* Return is mapped to :
+* Return is mapped to : (to have it directly, mainly for vi)
-* Any is not yet mapped (to define)
+* Any is mapped to ! (to have it directly)
 * Prog is mapped to Ins

 ### Palm keys
-* Right Palm keys (fn1) is mapped Shift+Super+Z to launch my launcher (launch rofi under linux and executor.dk on windows).
+* Left Palm keys (fn1) is mapped to activate Leader key on my Vi mode.
-* Left Palm keys (fn2) is mapped to activate Leader key on my Vi mode.
+* Right Palm keys (fn2) is mapped Shift+Super+Z to launch my launcher (launch rofi under linux and executor.dk on windows).

 ### Left side
-Shift, Backspace, Ctrl, Alt.
+Shift, Backspace, Ctrl, Alt (instead of Ctrl, BackSpace, Cmd, Shift).

 #### Shift
 Shift on the left of backspace and the right of to be better accessible than the original place.

-I prefer to let 2 keys because :
+I prefer to let 2 keys for Shift because :
 * We need to let on the 2 sides because some shortcuts are like Ctrl+Shift notably in Intellij.
 * Alternate the shift use (use left shift to capitalize right letters keys and use right shift to capitalize right letters keys).